Jobhdez/jobhdez.github.io/_posts/2023-07-7-the-beauty-I-see-in-math.md

 ## Mathematics is full of profound mystery

-As Wigner pointed out in the above essay, how can mathematical structures that were created with no application in mind become a necessity for the formulation of theories in physics.
+As Wigner pointed out in the above essay, how can mathematical structures that were created with no application in mind become a necessity for the formulation of theories in physics?
 Why is this?
-Consider that mathematical objects, if you are a platonist, are abstract objects that in their own realm.
+Consider that mathematical objects, if you are a platonist, are abstract objects that exist in their own realm.
 As a consequence, mathematical objects are causally inert.
 So, how can it be that the universe has mathematical structure?

 Could it be like Dirac believed that pure mathematics and theoretical physics will converge?